Brené Brown Vulnerability, Losing Armor, and Gaining Power

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood…”

-Trying something totally new can put your stomach in your throat.
+Trying something for the first time can put your stomach in your throat.
 But for Brown, courageous and meaningful progress will always leave one feeling unsettled.
 Getting ahead of the curve is inherently scary and requires a healthy tolerance for risk.

 That’s okay, provided we can embrace Brown’s mantra for vulnerable leadership: “I’m enough, so I’m willing to show up.”